Frankfort Dow Memorial Field: History

+In 1937, Frankfort was identified as one of the United States' premier spots for glider flying.
+National soaring meets were held in the area.
+A flight school was established in Frankfort in the 1940s.

-In 2015, the airport's license was downgraded to a basic utility license when it was found there were several trees were blocking the runway approaches, taxiway reflectors were missing, runway markings were poor, the windsock was torn and faded and there were snowplow divots in the end safety area on one of the runways.
+In 2015, the airport's license was downgraded to a basic utility license when it was found there were several trees blocking the runway approaches, taxiway reflectors were missing, runway markings were poor, the windsock was torn and faded, and there were snowplow divots in the end safety area on one of the runways.
 This made the airport uneligible for grants under the capital improvement plan.
 The license wasn't upgraded back to a general utility license until later that fall.

 In 2016, a 20-year airport layout plan calling for the acquisition of several adjacent parcels of land was adopted by the airport.
 This would help the airport clear nearby farmland of obstructions that protrude into approach paths.

 The airport's management has faced claims of discrimination in recent years, with former board members saying they were wrongly removed from their posts and hangar renters saying their fees have unreasonably increased.
 In 2017, a complaint was filed with the Michigan Department of Transportation.